ArmedBerserker/dse-g16-stol/README.md

 # dse-g16-stol
-github repo for the group 16 of the spring 2026 DSE cycle.
+This is the GitHub repository for G16 of the 2026 DSE session.
+It contains code and documentation utilised during the project.

-general guidelines

-Class names must start with a capital letter:

-class Class
+## Guide for users
+Please follow the trend established in the rest of the code.
+As a general guideline, classes should start with a capital letter, and have as few words as possible.
+Use all small letters for variables, with underscores between words, unless the variable is a well known aerodynamic property (for example no need to write cd0 as c_d_0).
+Finally name functions with camelCase (ie. a function is name with the first letter lowercase, with new words starting with uppercase)